AtomMaterialUI/material-theme-docs/docs/archives.md

 Some theme colors have been improved to have better contrasts.
 Such themes are:
 - Arc Dark
-- Github
+- GitHub
-- Github Dark
+- GitHub Dark
 - Night Owl
 - Palenight
 - Lighter